Bonnie Crombie: Federal politics (2008–2011)

-Municipal politics (2011–2024)
+Municipal politics (2011–2024, 2026-present)

-On September 19, 2011, Crombie secured a seat on Mississauga City Council through a by-election, succeeding Eve Adams as Councillor for Ward 5.
+On September 19, 2011, Crombie secured a seat on Mississauga City Council through a by-election, succeeding Eve Adams as councillor for Ward 5.
 She won by a margin of slightly over 200 votes, defeating Carolyn Parrish and Eve Adams's ex-husband, Peter.
 On December 12, 2012, Crombie faced charges related to alleged violations of election finance rules from her councillor run, but these charges were withdrawn in February 2013 after the Crown determined that financials needed formal auditing before any charges could be considered.

 After Hazel McCallion, the long-serving mayor of Mississauga, retired, the 2014 mayoral election became the city's first genuinely competitive race in years.
 Crombie, along with former member of both provincial and federal parliaments Steve Mahoney and others, declared their candidacies.
 Despite Mahoney's narrow lead in polls for much of 2014, McCallion's endorsement of Crombie on October 12 shifted the dynamics, giving Crombie a 25-point lead over Mahoney.
 In the election, Crombie secured victory with 63.5 per cent of the vote.